JoannaMacDev/JoannaMacDev.github.io/_posts/2019-06-02-The-Cell-Presenter.md

     self.view = view

     self.model = model

-    updateView()
   }

   open func updateView() { }
 }
 ```

-This is then further extended to specialise it to our specific model end cell types :
+This is then further extended to specialise it to our particular model and cell types :

 ```
 class PersonCellPresenter : Presenter<Person, PersonCell>, PropertyChangeHandler